felipechang/netsuite-insights/README.md

 1) Fetch NetSuite account resources either:
     - Using the SDF interactive client and store files into named folders for each type.
     - Using `npm run refresh`.
-Fetches resources one by one, so it takes a really long time.
+Fetches resources one at a time, so it takes a really long time.
-2) Download the SuiteScripts and SuiteBundles folder from the file cabinet and store under src/FileCabinet
+2) Download the SuiteScripts and SuiteBundles folder from the file cabinet and store under src/FileCabinet.
-3) Run `npm run generate [folder]`: to generate [Obsidian](https://obsidian.md/download) markdown files in the specified folder path.
+3) Run `npm run generate [folder]` to generate [Obsidian](https://obsidian.md/download) markdown files in the specified folder path.

+### Example

+`npm run generate ../´pages`

 ### Result